cyril928/Duma-Top-Barber/README.md

 Modeling

-Swing your iPhone to receive the materials fell from sky, including colors, flowers, stars, and bows, which can decorate Duma the world fanciest Formosan black bears.
+Swing your iPhone to receive the materials fell from sky, including colors, flowers, stars, and bows, which can decorate Duma as the world fanciest Formosan black bears.